GeovaneJefferson/timemachine/README.md

 # Time Machine
 Use Time Machine to automatically back up your personal data.

-Having a backup allows you to recover files that you later delete or can't access. using "Enter Time Machine" mode.
+Having a backup allows you to recover files that you later delete or can't access, using "Enter Time Machine" mode.

 ## Features: